-Upon completing this hands-on, full-time degree program, you will gain a foundational understanding of human health-related immunology and microbial pathogenesis through intensive, hands-on experience in one of Ohio State’s top-tier research laboratories.
+Upon completing this full-time degree program, you will gain a foundational understanding of human health-related immunology and microbial pathogenesis through intensive, hands-on experience in one of Ohio State’s top-tier research laboratories.

 While completing your master's degree in immunology, you can expect to: